lthms/spatial-shell/README.md

 Spatial Shell implements a spatial model inspired by Material Shell and Paper WM, for Sway.
-More precisely, it organizes the windows in your workspaces as if they are on a loop, showing only a fixed number at a time.
+More precisely, it organizes the windows in your workspaces as if they are on a ribbon, showing only a fixed number at a time.

 It is implemented as a daemon, communicating with Sway using your favorite tiling manager’s IPC protocol (if you are curious, have a look at `man